HomeHistoryContact UsChurchWildlifeLandscapeTowne FamilyBishop Richard Fox & Corpus Christi CollegeThe Village

 click here for Royal Society for the Protection of Birds (RSPB)

 MAMMALS The most prolific are rabbits, a constant nuisance to the farmer and gardener, but attractive to watch.
 Hares are common in the fields, coming into the village during the winter.
 The occasional fox can be seen, but the gamekeepers keep their numbers down.
 Hedgehogs are well established, though not often seen.
 There is a large herd of fallow deer.
 They come right into the gardens, particularly during the winter, most frequently seen early morning or late evening.
+A solitary small muntjac deer is often seen in some gardens.
 Fieldmice and voles keep local cats busy, and rats are not far from anywhere.
 Secretive stoats and weasels are occasionally seen.

 Roadside Nature Reserve No. 41